Nekith/SchoolJammers/README.md

 * Up Left Down Right : movement / throw direction
 * O/Numpad 7 : throw / charging / ok
 * P/Numpad 8 : toss / dash

-### Rules

-You hit the goal (it's the far-left and far-right zones), you mark 3 points.

-You toss the disk and your adversary don't catch it, you mark 2 points.

-At 11 points, you win a round.

-A 2 rounds, you win the game.

 ### Moves